 Explore the CRM →Upload the PDF, share one link, see who lingered on slide seven.
-Per-page dwell heatmap, viewer-level identity gate, optional password, version history that doesn't break the URL.
-Add a single contact button so partners can reply to the deck — not to a stranger's inbox.
+Per-page dwell heatmap, viewer-level identity gate, optional password, version history.
+Add a single contact button so partners can reply to the deck as soon as they view it.

-See the analytics →Not a folder of stale PDFs.
-Pitch deck and cap table link into the room as linked materials — re-upload the deck and the room reflects the latest.
+See the analytics →Pitch deck and cap table stream into the room as linked materials.
+Changed the deck?
+The room shows the latest.
 Mix files with external links, gate access by email, and watch the activity log roll in.

 Tour the room →You don't know the future.
 You don't need to.
-Move headcount, cost of acquisition, ARPU, churn — Arx derives revenue, runway and the post-money you can defend.
-Then it scores you against seed-stage SaaS benchmarks, the way a partner does.
+Move headcount, cost of acquisition, ARPU, churn.
+Arx forecasts the growth you can defend.
+Then it scores you against industry benchmarks, the way a partner does.

-Open the model →Trained on the best fundraising writing and operator practice.
+Open the model →Trained on the best fundraising and operator practice.
 Reads your pipeline, deck views, model and inbox.
-Drafts updates, adjusts the forecast, qualifies new funds — through the app, or through Claude via MCP, from anywhere you already work.
+Drafts updates, adjusts the forecast, and provides suggestions through the app, or through Claude via MCP.

-Meet the assistant →Six SaaS subscriptions know nothing about each other.
-Arx replaces the patchwork — and adds the part that's missing: an opinion on what comes next.
+Meet the assistant →Six subscriptions know nothing about each other.
+Arx replaces the patchwork and adds the missing part: a structured approach that gets you to the next step.

 Arx walks you through the eight phases of a modern early-stage round — and quietly tells you what's missing, who's stalled, and what to send next.